Streetcars in Reno, Nevada: Reno's streetcar system

-Later expansions connected downtown Reno to the University of Nevada to the north of downtown.
+Interurban to Moana

 A separate company, the Nevada Interurban, offered interurban service southward along Plumas Street to the Moana Springs resort.

-The decline of Reno's streetcar network
+Cars began running on November 3, 1907.
+Electrification differed from the Reno Traction Company's, necessitating a second set of wires with a 600-volt direct current to be strung along the streets where both companies shared tracks.
+L. W. Berrum took over the railway in 1913 and began operating it with his older children as motormen (with their sister, Marie, taking up the job during World War I).
+The familial nature of the operations was seen as an asset and cost savings measure.

+Decline
-However, the increasing popularity of automobiles, as well as the high cost of track maintenance, soon led to the decline of streetcars in Reno.

-Facing declining patronage, the Reno Traction Company stopped service on every route in Reno in 1919, except for the Reno-Sparks line.
+The increasing popularity of automobiles, as well as the high cost of track maintenance, soon led to the decline of streetcars in Reno.
+The last few years of the Nevada Interurban's life would see service ceased in the winter due to a lack of riders.
+Reno Traction refused to renew their trackage agreements with the Interurban in 1919.
+This left the northern end of the Nevada Interurban truncated at California Street, though its final run occurred later that fall.
+Facing declining patronage, the Reno Traction Company discontinued every route in Reno in 1919, except for the Reno-Sparks line.
+Tracks and wires were removed in July 1920 after the city declined an offer to lease the lines.

 Intercity bus service between Reno and Sparks began on June 15, 1927, attracting away the remaining streetcar line's customers.
 Operations on the Reno-Sparks line ended soon afterwards, in September 1927.
-This was the final end of Reno's over two decade experiment with a streetcar system.
+This was the end of Reno's over two decade experiment with a streetcar system.
+Neither the streetcar ventures or the interurban line were ever confirmed to have paid dividends to investors.

 Potential streetcar revival discussions

 On October 11, 2009, Reno opened up a new bus rapid transit (BRT) line called RTC Rapid along Virginia Street, sharing a portion of its route with Reno's original streetcar line.
 Around the time of the opening of the RTC Rapid line, some discussions of ultimately converting the BRT line to a streetcar line arose.
 However, there have been no further discussion of converting the BRT line to a streetcar line since that time, and there is no mention of building a streetcar line in Reno's long-range transportation plan.